bcrowell/bcrowell.github.io/climb_factor/index.md

 you’re already tired?"
-Well, the part about "better for you" is something I don't really care about, because I run for enjoyment, but anyway the underlying question is basically one about energy costs, which is the same one I need to know about for my purposes, in gauging whether my endurance will be sufficient to get back to town.
+Well, the part about "better for you" is something I don't really care about, because I run for enjoyment, but anyway the underlying question is basically one about energy costs, which is the same one I need to know about in my own example, to gauge whether my endurance will be sufficient to get back to town.

 I've written a [scientific